+Strategies for Triaging Data and Choosing a Segmentation Approach

 Given the subjective and objective criteria presented in Figure 4 and summary of suitable datasets in Figure 5, the decision making scheme depicted in Figure 6 can assist an effective assessment of feature extraction strategies for a large variety of data sets.
-The data sets are triaged in four consecutive decisions, each of which may include any one of the four respective objectives as well as four subjective criteria introduced in Figure 4.
+The data sets are triaged in four consecutive decisions, each of which may include any one of the four respective objectives as well as the four subjective criteria introduced in Figure 4.
 As an example, Figure 6 is the rational for triaging each of the six data sets shown in Figure 3.
-Undoubtedly, for each data set there is not a single unique path, but rather different paths through this matrix following different criteria for decision-making that may lead to the same or different recommendations for data segmentation.
+Undoubtedly, for each data set there is not a single unique path, but rather different paths through this matrix following different criteria for decision-making that may lead to the same or different recommendation for data segmentation.
 While every data set will have its own set of properties, which cannot be anticipated, six examples are given, each paired with an explanation of the rationale behind the preferred feature extraction/segmentation approach.
-Most also include a proposition for an alternative decision route that either results in the use of the same or of a different segmentation approach (Figure 6).
+Most also include a proposition for an alternative decision route that either results in the use of the same or a different segmentation approach (Figure 6).

-The kinocilium is a crisp data set with clearly defined boundaries that make automated approaches more likely to succeed.
-All features of interest were well separated, again favoring an automated approach.
-In addition, the features of interest are similar to one another, making it a relatively homogeneous data set ideal for custom tailored segmentation.
+The kinocilium is a crisp data set with clearly defined boundaries, which makes automated approaches more likely to succeed.
+All features of interest are well separated, again favoring an automated approach.
+In addition, the features of interest are similar to one another, making it a relatively homogeneous data set ideal for custom-tailored segmentation.
 Lastly, the aim was to extract the entire feature, favoring a semi-automated approach.
 As a consequence, it was concluded that an automated thresholding (solid green line) as well as a custom-designed (e.g., shape supervised segmentation) approach (dotted green line) are both likely to do well on this data set.

 Similar criteria, although placed in a different order in the decision making network, apply to the case of bacteria.
-A custom tailored approach is recommended in part because this data set was very large; hence, limited resources prohibit a labor-intensive manual intervention/segmentation approach.
+A custom-tailored approach is recommended in part because this data set was very large; hence, limited resources prohibit a labor-intensive manual intervention/segmentation approach.
 While thresholding would have yielded acceptable results, the custom-designed approach was able to execute the study’s key objective to separate the roundish bacterial shapes from the extracellular metal deposits, located either in-between the bacteria or right next to the bacteria, and therefore the custom-tailored approach was preferred.

-For stereocilia data sets, the first consideration was the desired objective: is the goal to show the entire density or to create geometrical models?
+For stereocilia data sets, the first consideration was the desired objective: the goal can either be to show the entire density or to create geometrical models.
 The volume of interest was a crowded area, and the objective was to segment a large number of objects as separated objects in order to subsequently execute quantitative volumetric analysis, including lengths, numbers, distances, orientation, etc. It was helpful that the objects of interest were mainly linear, and this made geometrical model tracing the method of choice.
 However, if instead the objective has been to show the entire density, then the linear feature morphology as well as relatively high contrast with sharply defined boundaries would make an automated thresholding protocol feasible.